retaildevcrews/generator-AdaptiveCardTransformer/docs/YeomanGeneratorDesign.md

 1. Add the adapter dependency to the bot and override the index.js file in the bot to call the adapter
 1. Ask the user if they would like to add any plugins - if so, create the files/directory structure needed for template selector, pre-processor, and post-processor

 Rather than have the botbuilder generator prompt the user, we would prefer that our generator prompt the user.
 Therefore, our generator can store user responses and govern next actions depending on these user responses.
-Overriding the index.js file (step 3 above) from our generator would require knowedge of the user's response to `language` and `template` for their bot as well as location of the bot files (`botname` directory).
+Overriding the index.js file (step 3 above) from our generator would require knowledge of the user's response to `language` and `template` for their bot as well as location of the bot files (`botname` directory).

 Thus, we will need to leverage the `composeWith` `options` parameter.
 We will need to create prompts in our generator to prompt the user for `botname`, `description`, `language`, and `template`.
 We will need to pass our user responses to the botbuilder generator and disable prompting from the botbuilder generator directly.